xavipolo/homeassistant/mqtt-integration/readme.md

 ### Environment

-- Home Assistant 0.103.6 (python installation / no hassio)
+- Home Assistant 0.103.6 (python installation / no hassio) on Raspberry Pi 4
-- Mosquitto MQTT 1.5.7
+- Mosquitto MQTT 1.5.7 on Raspberry Pi 4
 - Tasmota 8.1.0.2 installed in Zeoota Power Strip ZLD-44EU-W, with tuya-convert

 ## Mosquitto

 We need an MQTT Broker to communicate TASMOTA devices with Home Assistant.
+I'm using a Raspberry Pi 4 (with Raspian Buster) as a server for Home Assistant and Mosquitto.

 Installation